Emory Health Sciences Research Building (HSRB)

 HSRB II

 Core facilities include advanced imaging, flow cytometry, a biorepository, genomics, and other technologies.
-Spreading these core functions throughout the building fosters interaction among experimentalist, computationalist, and core technology platforms.
+Spreading these core functions throughout the building encourages interaction among experimentalists, computationalists, and core service providers.

 Download As Word